kodadot/subwork/docs/who-we-are.md

 Who we are?
 ---

+- We are identify as crypto hub in Slovenia with handsome AI engineers and GPT0rs experiments.
+We love to experiment and trying new things, because that's how innovations happens.

 - Check our current [family members](./family-members-in-subwork.md)

 - We are building perma crypto village like [Davos, Switzerland](https://www.coindesk.com/tag/davos/), [Lugano, Switzerland](https://planb.lugano.ch/) or any similiar initiative, which would like host crypto & AI people on periodic and long-term basis.